 The fluctuations do not just cause damage to the boat while standing.
 But also when you are about to board it.

-Continuously fluctuating water makes it dangerous for you to board the boat and disembark it.
+Continuously fluctuating water makes it dangerous to board the boat and disembark it.

-Even when the lift is floating due to water fluctuations, it stabilizes the boat movement making it safe for you to board and maneuver it.
+Even when the lift is floating due to water fluctuations, it stabilizes the boat’s movement, making it safe for you to board and maneuver it.

 Watercraft Launch

-A boat lift is worth it while getting in and out of the boat.
-All you need is to drive the boat off of the lift without prior maintenance checks.
-Imagine the amount of time you save getting in and out of the water.
+A boat lift is worth getting in and out of the boat.
+You only need to drive the boat off the lift without prior maintenance checks.
+Imagine how much time you save getting in and out of the water.

-If you don’t have a boat lift, you need to perform a long list of steps to enjoy your time on the water.
-Not only that, you need to check the leaks, cracks on the hull, and debris before launch.
+If you don’t have a boat lift, you must perform a long list of steps to enjoy your time on the water.
+Also, you need to check the leaks, cracks on the hull, and debris before launch.

-Using a boat life reduces the chances of damage and ensures lesser maintenance checks.
+Using a boat life reduces the chances of damage and ensures fewer maintenance checks.

 Are Boat Lifts Worth It?
 Factors

 By now, I have laid a perfect foundation by discussing the benefits of a boat lift.
-It increases storage security by preventing damage and, consequently, increases the boat’s lifespan.
+It increases storage security by preventing damage and increasing the boat’s lifespan.

-However, I’ll elaborate on the factors to determine if it’s worth buying a boat lift.
+However, I’ll elaborate on the factors determining whether buying a boat lift is worth it.

 Location Value

-A boat lift is worth it in case your boat’s location is on the main channel.
+A boat lift is worth it if your boat’s location is on the main channel.
 It requires a more durable hoist in the back.

 The lakes are getting crowded every passing year, while a rough area requires a lift to withstand harsh conditions.
-Else you may have to invest in boat maintenance and handling.
+Otherwise, you may have to invest in boat maintenance and handling.

-The lift’s arms attach to the dock to pivot it up and down with the waves’ motion.
+With the waves ‘ motion, the lift’s arms attach to the dock to pivot it up and down.

 A boat lift takes the wave pressure away from the dock, thus providing stability to the boat.
 By the way, replacing a lift is a less expensive task than repairing a dock.